 Note that we must use the Citrus test case XML namespace for the nested test action definitions.
 You have to declare the XML namespaces accordingly in your configuration root element.
 The echo test action is now executed before each test in our test suite run.

 Also notice that we can restrict the before test container execution.
-We can restrict execution based on the test name, package and test groups.
+We can restrict execution based on the test name, package, test groups and environment or system properties.
 See following example how this works: